Married Couples Should Examine Their Emotions, Avoid Contempt if They Want Marriages to Last

 For additional information, view the Esquire article, “This Habit Is the Number One Predictor of Divorce.”

 If you are considering a divorce or legal separation in New York, you should talk to an experienced divorce lawyer before making any final decisions.
 Jonathan D. Katz is a compassionate divorce and family law attorney who will protect your rights and help you explore your options.
-Contact Mr. Katz today to schedule a free consultation.
+Contact Mr. Katz today to schedule a consultation.